ecmwf/datacube-spec/spec/key.md

 A key is fundamentally a dictionary describing the coordinates of a datacube which point to an individual object or sub-datacube.
 Each entry in the dictionary may only have a single value.

 Keys may be any string.
-Values may be any type but will be parsed as string (TO REVIEW).
+Values may be any type but will be parsed as string (❗TO REVIEW).

 ## Examples